matsukido/SymbolBalloon/README.md

 For Sublime Text 4

-Displays the symbol to which the line belongs at the top of the window.
+Displays the symbol the row at the top of the window belongs to

 ![cap](https://user-images.githubusercontent.com/123632250/233623111-6da3c17f-a99c-4704-9633-12cde2b90cb4.PNG)